PySimpleGUI/PySimpleGUI/readme.md

 <a href="https://github.com/sponsors/PySimpleGUI" target="_blank"><img src="https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&link=%3Curl%3E&color=f88379"></a>

 The [GitHub recurring sponsorship](https://github.com/sponsors/PySimpleGUI) is how you can sponsor the project at varying levels of support on an ongoing basis.
-It's how many Open Source developers are able to receive corporate level sponsorship.
+It's how many Open Source developers can receive corporate-level sponsorship.

 Your help in financially contributing to the project would be greatly appreciated.
 Being an Open Source developer is financially challenging.
-YouTube video creators are able to make a living creating videos.
+YouTube video creators can make a living creating videos.
 It's not so easy yet for Open Source developers.

 # Thank you for the Thank You's

-To everyone that's helped, in whatever fashion, I'm very very grateful.
+To everyone that's helped, in whatever fashion, I'm very, very grateful.

 Even taking a moment to say "thank you" helps, and a HUGE number of you have done that.
-It's been an amazing number actually.
-I value these thanks and find inspiration in the words alone.
+It's been an amazing number, actually.
+I value these thanks and find inspiration in words alone.
 Every message is a little push forward.
 It adds a little bit of energy and keeps the whole project's momentum.
 I'm so very grateful to everyone that's helped in whatever form it's been.

 # Contributing  👷

-While PySimpleGUI is currently licensed under an open-source license, the project itself is structured like a proprietary product.
+While PySimpleGUI is currently licensed under an open-source license, the project is structured like a proprietary product.
 Pull Requests are not accepted.

 One of the best ways for you to contribute code is to write and publish applications.
 Users are inspired by seeing what other users build.
 Here's a simple set of steps you can take - Create a GitHub repo, post the code, and include a screenshot in your repo's readme file.
 Then come back to the PySimpleGUI repo and post a screenshot in Issue #10 or in the project's WIKI.